LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The Logtalk library provides implementations of common meta-predicates, which can be used in place of module meta-predicates (e.g. list mapping meta-predicates).
-If that is not the case the Logtalk compiler may need help to understand the module meta-predicate templates.
+If that is not the case, the Logtalk compiler may need help to understand the module meta-predicate templates.
 Despite some recent progress in standardization of the syntax of ``meta_predicate/1`` directives and of the ``meta_predicate/1`` property returned by the ``predicate_property/2``